 So, you’re checking yourself out in the mirror and what do you see?
 A beer belly?
 A muffin top?
 Can you feel your stomach sitting on your lap?
-If you answered yes to any of these questions, chances are you in need of some fat blockers, some exercise and a new diet menu.
+If you answered yes to any of these questions, chances are you in need of some fat blockers, some exercise, and a new diet menu.

 Although it took some time to get there, one morning you woke up and your pants didn’t fit any longer.
-It happens a lot, believe it or not.
+It happens a lot, believes it or not.
 Often times, it’s just a matter of 10 or 20 pounds.

 You can take it off in no time with fat blockers, but who can you trust for accurate fitness information online?